-For the Associate in Science degree in Nursing, a minimum of 68 credits is required.
+For the B.S. degree in International Business (in conjunction with a second business major), a minimum of 125 credits is required.

 (See description of General Education in this bulletin.)

-(This includes 15 credits of General Education courses: 3 credits of GN courses; 3 credits of GQ courses; 6 credits of GS courses; 3 credits of GWS courses)
+(This includes 15 credits of General Education courses: 6 credits of GQ courses, 6 credits of GS courses, 3 credits of GWS courses.)